Julie Nixon Eisenhower: Life after the White House

-Julie and David settled in Berwyn, Pennsylvania, where she completed several books, including Pat Nixon: The Untold Story and Going Home to Glory; A Memoir of Life with Dwight D. Eisenhower, written with her husband David Eisenhower.
+Julie and David settled in Berwyn, Pennsylvania, where she wrote several books, including Pat Nixon: The Untold Story and Going Home to Glory; A Memoir of Life with Dwight D. Eisenhower, written with her husband David Eisenhower.
 She has an extensive record of community service and a special interest in at-risk youth.
 For over twenty years she served on the board of directors for Jobs for America's Graduates, a national organization that helps young people graduate from high school and transition into a first job.
 She was named a Distinguished Daughter of Pennsylvania for her civic contributions.
 She is active with the Richard Nixon Foundation, sitting on its board.
 From 2002 to 2006 she was Chair of the President's Commission on White House Fellowships, a program fostering leadership in the nation's most exceptional young adults.

-She, along with her sister and father, was with her mother when she died of lung cancer on June 22, 1993.
-Four days later, on June 26, 1993, she attended her mother's funeral service on the grounds of the Richard Nixon Library in Yorba Linda.
+Along with her sister and father, she was with her mother when she died of lung cancer on June 22, 1993.
+Four days later on June 26, 1993, she attended her mother's funeral service on the grounds of the Richard Nixon Library in Yorba Linda, California.
 Ten months later, she was by her father's bedside with her sister when he died.
 Julie attended the funeral on April 27, 1994.
 Her father's death left her and her sister with his diary entries, binders and tapes among other things.

 She has expressed distaste in a few adaptations of presidencies, and labeled them as giving young viewers a "twisted sense of history".
 This extended to Oliver Stone's film Nixon, an adaptation of her father's presidency.
 Walt Disney's daughter, Diane Disney Miller, wrote a letter to Julie and her sister saying that Stone had "committed a grave disservice to your family, to the Presidency, and to American history".

-The Justice Department moved on April 14, 1999, to prevent her from making an appearance to testify during a legal battle over whether the government would pay her father's estate millions designated for his Presidential Library in compensation for papers and tapes seized when he resigned.
+On April 14, 1999, the U.S. Department of Defense moved to prevent her from making an appearance to testify during a legal battle over whether the federal government would pay her father's estate millions designated for the Richard Nixon Presidential Library and Museum in compensation for papers and tapes seized when he resigned.